 Oxbow Essentials Adult Guinea Pig Food

-This brand is formulated specifically for adult guinea pigs and contains a high amount of fiber for digestive health.
-It also includes stabilized vitamin C, which is essential for guinea pig health as they cannot produce this vitamin on their own.
-The ingredients list includes timothy grass, oat groats, and barley as the main sources of fiber.
+This brand is specifically formulated for adult guinea pigs, offering high fiber content for digestive health.
+It also contains stabilized vitamin C, which guinea pigs cannot produce on their own.

 Small Pet Select Guinea Pig Food Pellets